094459/q-workshop/README.md

 **Installing Amazon Q Developer**

 Now that we have our Builder ID profile, lets install the Amazon Q Developer plugin.
 From the Extensions side bar, click on the icon to view the extensions marketplace.
-Typically we would search for "Amazon Q Developer" and we would find and the use the Install link to install the plugin.(1) As of writing, v1.4 has a small issue which means we are going to install it a different way.
-[Download the v1.3](https://github.com/aws/aws-toolkit-vscode/releases/download/amazonq/v1.3.0/amazon-q-vscode-1.3.0.vsix) locally on your machine.
-From the Extension menu (2), click on the .. to open up the menu, and then select "Install from VSIX".
-This will bring up a file browser, and you will now select the file you downloaded (v1.3 of the plugin)
+Search for "Amazon Q Developer" and you should be able to locate the Amazon Q Developer plugin (1).
+As of writing the latest version is v1.27.0.
+This is updated on a very regular basis, so make sure you either use the auto update, or check in regularly to take advantage of the improvements that are being made on a weekly basis.

 ![Installing the Amazon Q Developer plugin](images/q-vscode-install-1.png)